On nonlinear Markov processes in the sense of McKean: Introduction

-\textbf{Structure of the paper.} Section \ref{sect:def-and-basics} contains our definition of nonlinear Markov processes, Proposition \ref{prop:Markov-distr-from-marginals}, which shows how Markovian path laws are uniquely determined by suitable one-dimensional time marginals, as well as a comparison to classical (linear) Markov processes in Subsection \ref{sect:comp-to-lin}.
-After introducing all relevant equations and their notion of solutions and well-posedness in Subsection \ref{subsect:eq-sol}, we formulate and prove our main results in Subsection \ref{subsect:main-result}.
+\textbf{1.6 Structure of the paper.} Section \ref{sect:def-and-basics} contains our definition of nonlinear Markov processes, as well as Proposition \ref{prop:Markov-distr-from-marginals}, which shows that also in the nonlinear case Markovian path laws are uniquely determined by suitably chosen one-dimensional time marginals.
+A comparison to classical (linear) Markov processes is contained in Subsection \ref{sect:comp-to-lin}.
+After introducing all relevant equations and definitions of solutions and well-posedness in Subsection \ref{subsect:eq-sol}, we formulate and prove our main results in Subsection \ref{subsect:main-result}.
 In Subsection \ref{subsect:lin-special case}, we present new results for the classical linear case, which are obtained as special cases of Theorems \ref{aux-prop-ex+uniqu} and \ref{theorem1}.
-Section \ref{sect:Appl} contains applications to our main result, i.e. we associate nonlinear Markov processes to a large class of nonlinear FPKEs and McKean--Vlasov equations.
+Section \ref{sect:Appl} contains applications of our main result, i.e. we associate nonlinear Markov processes to a large class of nonlinear FPKEs and McKean--Vlasov SDEs.